Student Non-Academic Grievance Policy And Procedures

 - The date of complaint submission.

 - Intake interview.
-An interview with the student shall occur as soon as possible with the Judicial Affairs Officer or other designated individual, but no later than ten (10) work days after the student has submitted a formal grievance.
+An interview with the student shall occur as soon as possible with the Student Conduct Administrator or other designated individual, but no later than ten (10) work days after the student has submitted a formal grievance.
 Students must make themselves available for this meeting.
 The meeting will serve to:

 - Acquaint the student with the investigation procedure and timelines, if not already done.

 - Inform the student of his/her rights (including having an advisor,) if not already done.